-Sweden's cooperation with NATO (North Atlantic Treaty Organisation) is based on our participation in the Partnership for Peace (PfP) and the Euro-Atlantic Partnership Council (EAPC) including the participation in NATO-led crisis management operations in Kosovo and Afghanistan, cooperation between EU and NATO with regard to EU-led crisis management operations, and the cooperation in the field of civil emergency planning.
+Sweden's cooperation with the North Atlantic Treaty Organisation (NATO) is based on our participation in the Partnership for Peace (PfP) and the Euro-Atlantic Partnership Council (EAPC).
+This currently includes the participation in the NATO-led crisis management operation in Kosovo and the Resolute Support Mission in Afghanistan, as well as cooperation in the field of civil emergency planning.

-NATO currently has 28 members.
-On the first of April 2009 Albania and Croatia joined the Alliance.
-Bulgaria, Estonia, Latvia, Lithuania, Romania, Slovakia and Slovenia – became members on 2 April 2004.
-Other members include Belgium, Canada, Czech Republic, Denmark, France, Germany, Greece, Hungary, Iceland, Italy, Luxemburg, Netherlands, Norway, Poland, Portugal, Spain, Turkey, United Kingdom and the United States of America.
-Out of these 28 members, 22 are also members of the European Union.
+NATO currently consists of 28 member states.
+The newest members are Albania and Croatia which joined in 2009.
+Other recent members include Bulgaria, Estonia, Latvia, Lithuania, Romania, Slovakia and Slovenia which joined in 2004.
+The other member states are Belgium, Canada, the Czech Republic, Denmark, France, Germany, Greece, Hungary, Iceland, Italy, Luxemburg, the Netherlands, Norway, Poland, Portugal, Spain, Turkey, the United Kingdom and the United States of America.
+Out of these 28 countries, 22 are also members of the European Union.

-NATO's supreme decision making body is the North Atlantic Council, which consists of representatives of the 28 allies.
+NATO's supreme decision-making body is the North Atlantic Council, which is made up of high-level representatives of the 28 allied countries.
+All decisions in NATO are made by consensus.
+The highest representative of the Alliance is the Secretary General Jens Stoltenberg, who assumed the position on 1 October 2014.
 NATO's headquarters is located in Brussels, Belgium.

 Partnership for Peace and the Euro-Atlantic Partnership Council